ArashBayat/PTAgg/README.md

 # Simulation Project

-This project implements a simulation for the idea described in [doc.pdf](./doc.pdf).
+This project implements a simulation for the idea described in [the article](https://www.preprints.org/manuscript/202501.1925/v1).
 The idea is to achive privacy and trust together in private data aggregation (focusing on voting systems)

 The only input to the simulator (command line argument) is a yaml file that inlude a list of parameter set.